-12.10 Calibration of the Water-vapour Filter - Standalone Use
+12.9 Calibration of the Water-vapour Filter - Standalone Use

 The water-vapour filter has two different functions.
 Its most important function is to enable any measured signal to be compensated for water-vapour interference.
 Its other function is to measure the absolute concentration of water-vapour in air samples.
 If you only wish to use the water-vapour filter to compensate for water-vapour interference, then it only has to be zero-point calibrated.
-If you wish to use it to measure the absolute concentration of water vapour in air samples then it has to be zeropoint calibrated and span calibrated.
+If you wish to use it to measure the absolute concentration of water vapour in the absolute concentration of water vapour in air samples then it has to be zero-point calibrated and span calibrated.